A horse and tipi at Spiritstone Ranch.

 Healing begins where horses, land, and spirit meet.

 Tawâw, welcome.
-Spiritstone Therapy offers ground-based equine-assisted healing and culturally rooted wellness experiences for families, schools, and community groups.
+Spiritstone Therapy offers Equine Assisted Learning, equine therapy, counselling, and culturally rooted healing experiences for individuals, families, schools, teams, and community groups.
 Here, mistatim (horse), askî (land), and gentle guidance create space for connection, confidence, and hope.

 • Red Pheasant First Nation, Saskatchewan